 This requires critical thinking and an ability to glean insights after careful analysis.

 To ensure successful disaster responses, emergency preparedness coordinators need to collaborate well with various government agencies, public safety personnel, and community organizations.
-This involves amicably resolving conflicts and building a sense of community.
+This involves amicably resolving conflicts, building consensus, and nurturing a sense of community.

 The ability to demonstrate a helpful, empathetic attitude helps foster strong relationships and encourages teamwork under tense circumstances.

-Explore how Tulane University’s Online Master of Public Health in Disaster Management cultivates the expertise needed to develop life-saving disaster preparedness strategies.
+The Tulane University Online Master of Public Health in Disaster Management can equip you to help prepare others for the unexpected.
+Our program cultivates the expertise to develop life-saving disaster preparedness strategies.